VoIP. Yet another telecoms acronym. We’re all too familiar with the over-complicated jargon used today (especially by the telecoms industry).

 In fact, most people regularly use VoIP everyday without even knowing about it.
 Seriously.
 If you’ve ever called anyone on WhatsApp, you’re using VoIP.
 Or, if you use FaceTime Audio, or Skype, or the phone feature in Facebook Messenger, then you’re using VoIP.

-To be honest, VoIP isn’t inherently different from traditional phone calls - it just uses a different technology.
+To be honest, VoIP isn’t inherently much different from traditional phone calls - it just uses a different technology.

 VoIP isn’t new.
 I know I’m banging on about this ‘new, modern’ VoIP technology, but VoIP has actually been around since 1973.